azibn/automated_exocomet_hunt/README.md

 ### Usage

 These scripts currently run on TESS and Kepler lightcurves.
-For TESS, we have currently used Eleanor lightcurves kindly provided by the XRP group only, saved as pickle files and stored in a Google Bucket.
-Work in progress to utilise other TESS light curves (SPOC, TASOC etc) formats is ongoing.
+For TESS, we have currently only used Eleanor lightcurves kindly provided by the XRP group, saved as pickle files and stored in a Google Bucket.
+Work in progress to utilise other lightcurve (SPOC, TASOC etc) formats is ongoing.

-Kepler light curves can be obtained from [MAST](https://archive.stsci.edu/kepler/).
+Kepler lightcurves can be obtained from [MAST](https://archive.stsci.edu/kepler/).

 `single_analysis.py` runs on a single file, for example: